 Achieving sustainable transformation requires widespread staff engagement and training.
 CSH offers block booking discounts on our SusQI courses and can provide a commissioned course date to train your staff together, facilitating network building across your organisation.
 This enables your organisation to equip staff with the motivation, skills, and resources necessary to develop low-carbon healthcare projects that align with your Green/Sustainability Plan.
 Learn more

-Green Ward Competition
+Green Team Competition

 Sustainable Quality Improvement Projects in Action

 These case studies were compiled from health professionals across the United Kingdom who have integrated sustainability into their quality improvement projects.
 Several of these originated from the CSH's Green Ward Competition.
-For a more comprehensive list of sustainable quality improvement projects, please visit our CSH case studies page or join one of our CSH Networks.
+For a more comprehensive list of sustainability in quality improvement projects, please visit our CSH case studies page or join one of our CSH Networks.

 Read the report, here.